YanickKi/adventofcode/README.md

 # Advent of Code 2021
-[Advent of Code is a website](https://adventofcode.com/) is an Advent calendar of small programming puzzles created by [Eric Wastl](http://was.tl/).
+[Advent of Code](https://adventofcode.com/) is an Advent calendar of small programming puzzles created by [Eric Wastl](http://was.tl/).

 This repo contains my own solutions written in python.
 I've attended the Advent of Code purely for practice purposes, so don't be bothered by poorly written code :-)